atlassian-arm/docker-atlassian-bitbucket-server/README.md

 This Docker image is published as both `atlassian/bitbucket` and `atlassian/bitbucket-server`.
-These are the same image, but the `-server` version is kept for backwards-compatibility with older installations.
-For new installations it is recommended to use the shorter name.
+These are the same image, but the `-server` version is deprecated and only kept for backwards-compatibility; for new installations it is recommended to use the shorter name.

 ** NOTE: For backwards-compatibility, by default the image will start both Bitbucket and an embedded ElasticSearch.
 However this is not a recommended